ssowerby/relaxation-site/content/introduction_to_eft.md

 Y﻿ou will learn -

-* W﻿hat tapping is
+* W﻿hat tapping is and how it works
-* H﻿ow it works
 * W﻿here and when to use it
 * D﻿ifferent ways to use it
 * D﻿iscreet hacks you can do in public without anyone noticing
+* A﻿nd more!

 Hayes, London, Saturday 8th June 11am - 1pm